cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 prime-order group, and this MUST be upheld by any implementer.
 That is, any curve instantiation should be written such that any discrepancies with a prime-order group instantiation are removed.
 See {{ciphersuites}}
-for advice corresponding to implementation of this interface for specific definitions of elliptic curves.
+for advice corresponding to the implementation of this interface for specific definitions of elliptic curves.

 ## Other conventions